Did you know?

 Happiness or subjective well-being can be measured in terms of life satisfaction, the presence of positive experiences and feelings, and the absence of negative experiences and feelings.
 Such measures, while subjective, are a useful complement to objective data to compare the quality of life across countries.

 Life satisfaction measures how people evaluate their life as a whole rather than their current feelings.
-It captures a reflective assessment of which life circumstances and conditions are important for subjective well-being.
-When asked to rate their general satisfaction with life on a scale from 0 to 10, Greeks gave it a 5.1 grade, lower than the OECD average of 6.6.
+When asked to rate their general satisfaction with life on a scale from 0 to 10, Greeks gave it a 4.8 grade, the lowest score in the OECD, where average life satisfaction is 6.6.

 There is little difference in life satisfaction levels between men and women across OECD countries.
-This is true in Greece, where men gave their life a 5.0 grade and women 5.1.
-Education levels, however, strongly influence subjective well-being.
-Whereas people who have only completed primary education in Greece have a life satisfaction level of 4.2, this score reaches 5.8 for people with tertiary education.
+This is true in Greece, where men gave their life a 4.6 grade, only slightly lower than the 4.9 grade given by women.
+When considering people’s education level, however, there is a clear difference in life satisfaction levels in many OECD.
+Whereas people who have only completed primary education in Greece have a life satisfaction level of 3.5, this score reaches 5.9 for people with tertiary education.

 More ResourcesHow's Life? at a Glance

 Safety – Greece expand

 Personal security is a core element for the well-being of individuals, and includes the risks of people being physically assaulted or falling victim to other types of crime.
 Across the OECD, assault rates have generally declined in the past five years.
 In Greece, 3.7% of people reported falling victim to assault over the previous 12 months, slightly less than the OECD average of 3.9%.
 There is little difference between men and women in assault rates, at respectively 3.6% and 3.8%.